EstateJS/sites/docs/docs/tutorial/7-connect.md

 Front-end code connects to Services using a code-generated **Service Module**.
 A service module is used like any other NPM package.
 It contains all the types/functions necessary to talk to your service from the front-end at runtime as well as .d.ts files.

-1. Call connect, passing it the front-end NPM project directory as well as the service name.
+1. Connect your NPM project to your service passing NPM project directory as well as the service name

 ```bash
 $ estate connect . log-book